serokell/GPLVMHaskell/README.md

 As we told before, we obtain a covariance matrix using a kernel function.
 Note that, covariance matrix is a symmetric and positive.

-That is, where GP is a prior over functions and prior dependes on a mean and this covariance function.
+That is, where GP is a prior over functions and prior depends on a mean and this covariance function.

 ## GPLVM summary